asoffer/Icarus/README.md

 You will also need [Bazel](http://bazel.build) version >= 2.0.0.

-To compile, this project from source,
+To compile this project from source:

 ```
 $ git clone https://github.com/asoffer/Icarus.git